-Click HERE to sign up to the #LeakeStLIVE newsletter which brings this content straight to your inbox alongside offers from the traders, news from the local area and details on upcoming events.
+Click HERE to sign up to the Leake Street Arches newsletter which brings this content straight to your inbox alongside offers from local businesses, news from the area and details on upcoming events.

 SIGN UP TO OUR NEWSLETTER>

-The festival brought together 30 artists who adorned the walls with their work, transforming a piece of dull city landscape into a vibrant and exciting art gallery.
+The festival brought together 30 artists who adorned the walls with their work and transformed a piece of dull city landscape into a vibrant and exciting art gallery.
 The event attracted international attention and put Leake Street on the map as a democratic venue for street art.
 Since then, the tunnel has become a haven for artists around the world, keen to leave their mark on the city.
 As one of the only legal walls in the UK, everyone is welcome to express their creativity on this constantly changing canvas.

 London & Continental Railways Limited (LCR), the landlord of Leake Street Arches and the managers of the Leake Street Tunnel, are keen to support the creative community working on Leake Street and ensure that other people in the local area continue to value the contribution that tunnel activities bring to the neighbourhood.
 These Tunnel Rules> are designed to create an enjoyable experience for everyone.

-In the same way the walls of Leake Street offer an ever-changing canvas of art, Leake Street Arches will offer a diverse and exciting programme of events both within the individual businesses and the tunnel itself.
+In the same way the walls of Leake Street offer an ever-changing canvas of art, Leake Street Arches provides a diverse and exciting programme of events both within the individual businesses and the tunnel itself.

 Leake Street Arches incorporates Leake Street (the graffiti tunnel) and a new pedestrianised walkway connecting Leake Street to Westminster Bridge roundabout.